 The Public Joint-Stock Company ALROSA-Nyurba was established in 1997.
 The firm holds the mining licenses of Botuobinskoye and Nyurbinskoye mines.

 Most of its operations are centered around the Nyurba District in Yakutia.
 Alrosa owns over a 97% stake in this company.

-At the apex of Alrosa Group’s corporate structure lie the shareholders.
-Beneath the shareholders is a supervisory board.
-A Chairman heads the supervisory board.
-The chairman is assisted by the First Deputy Chairman and the Deputy Chairman.
-Then, there are twelve board members, each of whom brings a distinct experience and expertise to the board.
+At the apex of Alrosa Group’s corporate structure lie the shareholders, beneath whom is a supervisory board.
+A Chairman heads the supervisory board, assisted by the First Deputy Chairman and the Deputy Chairman.
+Furthermore, there are twelve board members, each of whom brings a distinct experience and expertise to the board.

-Beneath the supervisory board is the president, who also happens to be the company’s CEO.
-The executive committee falls right beneath the CEO.
-The committee comprises of six members.
+Beneath the supervisory board is the president who also happens to be the company’s CEO.
+The executive committee, comprising six members, falls right beneath the CEO.

 To ensure the smooth and efficient operation of the corporation, Alrosa Group operates under smaller units.
-Examples of these units include;
+Examples include;

 - The Mining and Processing divisions,